pastor-methods/iigb-structure-spike/src/home/sektoren/kreativ/de/6 Next steps and contacts.md

 [Setting up a business in the UK]()

 UK Trade &amp; Investment (UKTI) kann Sie dabei unterstützen, Ihr Kreativunternehmens aufzubauen und zu vergrößern.
-Kontaktieren Sie Ihr UKTI-Büro vor Ort [link to form for November go-live]()
+Kontaktieren Sie Ihr dfit-Büro vor Ort [link to form for November go-live]()

 [Link to other sources of info such as creative industries site (to be decided)]()